hm1203/ai-integration-agent/README.md

 used in enterprise "API-led connectivity" integration, applied to AI agent tooling instead of a human-facing frontend.

-**Why this exists:** Enterprise integration platforms are increasingly being asked to expose existing System/Process APIs as "agent-ready" tools so AI agents can act on real data instead of guessing.
+Enterprise integration platforms are increasingly being asked to expose existing System/Process APIs as "agent-ready" tools so AI agents can act on real data instead of guessing.
 This project is a minimal, from-scratch implementation of that idea: a real API, a tool schema layer, and an LLM agent loop that decides which API calls to make.